0xmzn/OSC22-Linux-Workshop/session-5/README.md

 - ## Snapshots, Not Differences
     - Compares SHA1 sum of modified files.
-    - Saves the new file as a Whole "easier to retrive lost data"
+    - Saves the new file as a Whole "easier to retrieve lost data"
     - Each Snapshot contains references to the files "to save space uses ref. only"

 - ## Stores new versions of files only